Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Sampan tour in the Mekong Delta

-Things to do in the Mekong Delta include taking a motorized boat ride to see the floating market, take a smaller sampan ride through canals surrounded by fruit trees, partake in a cooking course, visit local artisans making coconut candy, rice paper, or bricks, or ride a bicycle through the archipelagoes.
+Things to do in the Mekong Delta include taking a motorized boat ride to see the floating market, taking a smaller sampan ride through canals surrounded by fruit trees, partaking in a cooking course, visiting local artisans making coconut candy, rice paper, or bricks, or ride a bicycle through the archipelagoes.

-Mui Ne offers a beautiful beach and a quiet time for a relaxing mini vacation.
+Mui Ne offers a beautiful beach and quiet time for a relaxing mini vacation.